Credit card protection with Section 75

 - Inform your credit card provider of the steps you’ve taken to contact the retailer or company involved, and the response you’ve received from them.
 Include a copy of any correspondence as evidence.

 - Indicate what you would like your credit card provider to do.
-For example, you could ask them to refund the purchase price of the item into your credit card account, or to cover the money you’ve spent on repairing a damaged item.
+For example, you could ask them to refund the purchase price of the item into your credit card account.
+Or you could ask them to cover the money you’ve spent on repairing a damaged item.

 - Remember that it’s not guaranteed that your Section 75 claim will be successful.
 Keep a copy of any correspondence between you and your credit card provider in case you do need to take things further.

-How long will it take to receive the money after a claim?
+How long will it take to receive the money after a Section 75 claim?

 There’s no legally binding time limit for how long it should take your card provider to investigate and resolve your Section 75 claim.
 It depends on the resources available at your credit card provider to look into your case.

 If you’re unhappy with how long it’s taking, you can make a complaint to your credit card provider.
-They’re obliged to respond to your complaint within eight weeks.
+It’s obliged to respond to your complaint within eight weeks.

 Is there anything I can do if my Section 75 claim is rejected?

-If they don’t respond within eight weeks, or you’re unhappy with their response, you can make a complaint to the Financial Ombudsman Service.
-You should do this within six months of receiving their final response.
+If it doesn’t respond within eight weeks, or you’re unhappy with the response, you can make a complaint to the Financial Ombudsman Service.
+You should do this within six months of receiving the card provider’s final response.

 If the Financial Ombudsman decides in your favour, they can compel your credit card provider to make it right.
 Bear in mind though that there is no guarantee that your claim will be successful.

 You can start a complaint to the Financial Ombudsman Service by using their complaint checker.
-It can direct you to the right online forms to fill in to get the ball rolling.
-Alternatively, call 0800 023 4567 between 8am and 5pm, Monday to Friday or 9am and 1pm on Saturday.
+It can direct you to the correct online forms to fill in to get the ball rolling.
+Alternatively, call 0800 023 4567 between 8am and 5pm, Monday to Friday.

-Do I have credit card purchase protection for purchases under £100?
+Do I have credit card purchase protection under £100?

-You’re not protected by Section 75 for credit card purchases for items under £100.
+You don’t have credit card protection on purchases under £100 from Section 75.
 But you may be able to request a refund from your credit card provider under the Chargeback scheme if you’re unable to get a refund directly from the retailer.

-Chargeback covers debit and credit card purchases, but unlike Section 75, it’s not legally binding.
-Your credit card provider may or may not subscribe to the chargeback scheme.
+Chargeback covers debit and credit card purchases but, unlike Section 75, it’s not legally binding.
+Your credit card provider may or may not subscribe to the Chargeback scheme.
+And there’s no guarantee your Chargeback claim will be accepted.

 Do I have any credit card insurance for purchases over £30,000?

-No, but if you have a linked credit agreement for a purchase over £30,000, you may be protected under Section 75a of the Consumer Credit Act.
-This can cover purchases up to £60,260.
+Section 75 protection doesn’t apply to credit card purchases over £30,000.
+But if you have a linked credit agreement for a purchase over £30,000 but less than £60,260, you may be protected under Section 75a of the Consumer Credit Act.

 Unlike Section 75, the credit provider and the supplier are not equally responsible if something goes wrong.
 To make a claim under Section 75a, you must first have tried to resolve the issue with the product or service provider directly, but with no success.